lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Wikipedia: “Google has been quite secretive regarding its plans on the future of the Google Books project.
 Scanning operations had been slowing down since at least 2012, as confirmed by the librarians at several of Google's partner institutions.
 At University of Wisconsin, the speed had reduced to less than half of what it was in 2006.
 However, the librarians have said that the dwindling pace could be a natural result of maturation of the project -- initially stacks of books were entirely taken up for scanning whereas now Google only needed to consider the ones that have not been scanned already.\[49\] The company's own Google Books history page ends in 2007, and the Google Books blog was merged into the Google Search blog in 2012.\[113\] Despite winning the decade-long litigation in 2017, The Atlantic has said that Google has "all but shut down its scanning operation."\[20\] In April 2017, Wired reported that there were only a few Google employees working on the project, and new books were still being scanned, but at a significantly lower rate.
 It commented that the decade-long legal battle had caused Google to lose its ambition.\[113\]”

+Material is still being sent to Google Books for scanning, however.
+In November 2019, University of Colorado Boulder announced that their library would be partnering with Google for books to be scanned, with copies appearing both in Google Books and in HathiTrust. (“Increasing Access with Google Books”)

+“In total, the process is estimated to take two to four years to complete.
+With this estimation, Interim Director of Libraries Information Technology Michael Dulock approximated that if Google processed 200,000 books and each book was about 200 pages, this project will save the Libraries about $20 million.

+Another way to measure savings for the Libraries is with time.
+Dulock said that if Digital Media Services in the Libraries worked on this project full-time, with one staff member at 40 hours a week and five students at 20 hours a week, doing nothing else, it would take close to 100 years to complete.” (“Increasing Access with Google Books”)